Half-Baked-Code/Durbeen/ReferenceBooks/scoring_rubrics/Scoring Rubrics in the Classroom_ Using Performance Criteria for Assessing and Improving Student Performance by Judith A. Arter.md

 #### **Communication**

-<span id="page-122-0"></span>The student explains the process, reasoning, and strategy used in solving the problem.
+The student explains the process, reasoning, and strategy used in solving the problem.

 - >- Explains the strategy and processes used.
 - > Explains why what was done was done.